animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 #

 So let's retrace our logic from before, hopefully with a clearer answer.
 When an electron jumps an energy level, its $n$ goes up by $1$.
 If its radius increases by a smaller proportion, then its $\frac{n}{r}$ goes up and that means, by Relationship 2, velocity $v$ goes up.
 So to recap, what just happened was, radius increased and velocity also increased.
 That's a contradiction, by Relationship 3.
 When radius increases, velocity should decrease, as derived directly from Coulomb's law.
-And that's an interesting point to note generally, that counterintuitively, velocity goes down with radius, or in other words, velocity goes down with energy-level, or in yet even more counterintuitive words, kinetic energy goes down with energy-level.[^1]
+And that's an interesting point to note generally, that counterintuitively, velocity goes down with radius, or in other words, velocity goes down with energy-level[^4], or in yet even more counterintuitive words, kinetic energy goes down with energy-level.[^1]

 But what the previous paragraph showed that's pertinent here is that the radius increasing by a smaller *proportion* than $n$ leads to a contradiction, and that's what we arrived to before, but with one mistake.